 Summing up, a semester/unit = 20 weeks, or 2 x 8-10 week terms.

 When can I join?

 You can join at the beginning of any semester.
 Our semesters usually begin at the start of February and August.
-Occasionally, we may take a couple of students in mid-semester.
+We are limit our intake to thirty students per semester.
+In rare occasions, we may take a couple of students in the middle of a semester.

 What's the format of your Bible School evenings?

 We begin our Monday evenings at 6:30pm with worship and prayer.
 You are also welcome to come from 5:30pm for questions, help and fellowship.
 From 7-8pm we begin our first teaching session.
 We then take a short break.
 Our second teaching session is from 8:30-9:30pm.
 We finish up our evening with seeking God and letting his Holy Spirit make real what we've just studied.
 We usually end around 10-10:30pm.
 The time always feels like it flies by.

 Yes, you can visit to get a taste of the school.
 If you are thinking about doing the course, the first night of each semester is always open to you.
 Also, it is possible to visit at other times.
 If you'd like to visit on a night that is not an open night, please contact us.

 What about parking in the city?
 Isn't it expensive?